 Rural Opportunities in Medical Education (ROME)

-ROME is a 20-28 week interdisciplinary experience in a rural primary care setting, open to third-year students at the UND School of Medicine & Health Sciences.
+ROME is a 20-28 week interdisciplinary experience in a rural primary care setting, open to Phase 2 students at the UND School of Medicine & Health Sciences

 Students live and train in non-metropolitan communities under the supervision of physician preceptors.
-ROME students experience health care delivery in rural areas throughout the state of North Dakota, where providing access to health care is sometimes challenging.
+ROME students experience health care delivery in rural areas throughout the North Dakota and Minnesota, where providing access to health care is sometimes challenging.

 - Benson, MN: Dr. Josie Syverson

 - Dickinson, ND: Drs.
 Rena Nordeng and Ryan Zimmermann

 - Hettinger, ND: Drs.
 Joshua Ranum and Catherine Houle